Non-levy apprenticeship funding for employers

-As an employer that doesn’t pay the apprenticeship levy, you can access funding for apprenticeship training and assessment through a government-employer co-investment.
+An employer that does not pay the apprenticeship levy is considered a non-levy paying employer.
+As a non-levy employer, you can access funding for apprenticeship training and assessment through a government-employer co-investment of 5%.

 You can find out more about apprenticeships with ICAEW on our dedicated page.